I hate your work problems around

 get funding), after the opening of course, maybe in the week of the 4th

 of June or the 18th(last weekend).
-A Fanon Négritude workshop? or would
+A Fanon Négritude workshop?

 you be bored?We have to come up with something that satisfies both